-Verdant Hollow Farms is an organic farming operation restoring soils, water, and woodlands using permaculture practices.
+Verdant Hollow Farms is a farming operation restoring soils, water, and woodlands using organic and permaculture practices.
 We celebrate the natural features of the land as a working farm with animals and vegetables and invite visitors and local community.
 Visiting individuals and groups will be immersed and educated in the environment and the organic farming practices while enjoying high quality food, modest accommodations, and spaces for exploration.

 This land was owned for the past forty-five years by a great family who did well at stewarding the land with livestock and some farming.
 The converted the original barn into their home in 1971 with Chicago architect Stanley Tigerman.
 It truly is a unique structure with original timbers, cedar paneling, and a spiral steel staircase that connects the four levels.
 The patriarch was a caring veterinarian who raised sheep and llama, planted a pine and walnut forest, and maintained an orchard.
 In more recent years, the sixty tillable acres were leased for corn and soy production.

 After living on the property and have this the focus of our lives for the past year, it’s hard to see the present as static moment.
 The projects, animal setups, and garden shift quickly from week to week.
 We are trying to create a working farm that will produce market ready vegetables, poultry and livestock, and eventually a place to stay and enjoy.
 Already our extended family and friends have joined in by helping with night chores, weeding, building a hayloft, and countless other projects.
 So despite its infancy under our stewardship, the farm is becoming what it is meant to become.